threefoldtecharchive/rivine/doc/encoding/RivineEncoding.md

 | 4 | uint32, int32 |
 | 8 | uint64, int64, uint, int |

-> (1) `uint24` is not a standard type, but the tfchain encoding lib does allow to encode uint32 integers that fit in 3 bytes, as 3 bytes.
+> <sup>(1)</sup> `uint24` is not a standard type, but this encoding lib does allow to encode uint32 integers as 3 bytes, on the condition that its value fits in 3 bytes.

 Booleans are encoded as a single byte, `0x00` for `False` and `0x01` for `True`.

-Nil pointers are equivalent to "False", i.e. a single zero byte.
+Nil pointers are equivalent to "False", encoded as a single zero byte.
 Valid pointers are represented by a "True" byte (0x01) followed by the encoding of the dereferenced value.

 Variable-length types, such as strings and slices, are represented by a length prefix followed by the encoded value.
 Strings are encoded as their literal UTF-8 bytes.
 Slices are encoded as the concatenation of their encoded elements.
 The length prefix can be one, two, three or four bytes: